Glossary

 CPR Part 35

 Part 35 of the Civil Procedure Rules governs expert evidence in civil proceedings in England and Wales.
 It sets out the expert's overriding duty to the court, requirements for expert reports, the court's power to restrict expert evidence, and provisions for single joint experts.
 An expert's report must comply with Practice Direction 35 and include a statement of truth.
 The expert's duty to the court overrides any obligation to the instructing party.
-See Expert Witness.
+See Expert Witness and our expert witness services page.

 Discounted Cash Flow (DCF)